Banana Parfaits

 folding the cream into the pudding

-To assemble, spoon a large dollop of pudding into the bottom of each glass.
-Cover with a layer of crumbled cookies and bananas and repeat, finishing with a layer of pudding.
+Step 7: Assemble the parfaits.
+Spoon a large dollop of pudding into the bottom of each glass, cover with a layer of crumbled cookies and bananas, and repeat the layers, finishing with the pudding.

 assembling banana pudding parfaits

-Crush some of the cookies into crumbs and sprinkle over top of each parfait.
+Step 8: Garnish and Refrigerate.
+Crush some of the remaining cookies into crumbs and sprinkle over top of each parfait.
 Refrigerate for at least 3 hours or up to 12 hours.

 Multiple wine glasses of banana pudding parfaits.